-For elementary truancy cases, follow the checklist of document communication and school level meetings.
+For elementary truancy cases(ages 6-11), follow the checklist of document communication and school level meetings.
 If the absences continue after documented efforts, the Truancy Officer may file a complaint with the district's local police department, who may contact the Prosecutor's Office after an investigation.
-See the checklist for required documentation.
 If it is believed that truancy is the result of a student behavior, the case may be referred back to the family division for students age 12 and up.